leils/leils.github.io/content/blog/unclear/index.md

 ![BTS - ideation sketches 8](./Paper.Mirror.8.PNG)

+Finally, the piece was put together by hand.
+It is a monitor encased in a wooden vanity, each board of the frame cut by hand using a push saw.
+After a few trials, it all came together.
 ![BTS - woodworking 1](./woodworking1.jpg)
 ![BTS - woodworking 2](./woodworking2.jpg)

+All in all, this piece was a remarkable success for me.
+There are still tweaks to be made, of course.
+I'd like to make the interactions clearer, and encourage audience interaction by the use of some sort of non-verbal prompt.

 <!-- TODO carpentering the whole thing -->